rust-lang/rfcs/text/0000-rust-has-provenance.md

 (This is disregarding any "metadata" that may come with wide pointers, it only talks about thin pointers / the data part of a wide pointer.)

-Accessing memory using a pointer with incorrect provenance causes undefined behavior (UB), regardless of the address value of the pointer.
+Whether a memory access with a given pointer causes undefined behavior (UB) depends on both the address and the provenance: the same address may be fine to access with one provenance, and UB to access with another provenance.

 In contrast, integers do **not** have a provenance component.